marcobellaccini/nanvault/README.md

 ## Installation

+### GNU/Linux

 You can download the latest binaries from the [releases page](https://github.com/marcobellaccini/nanvault/releases).

 Then, you may want to copy them in some handy path (e.g.: */usr/bin*, */usr/local/bin*).

+### macOS

+At this moment, there are no precompiled binaries for you (the author is not a macOS user).

+However:
+- you can [build the program from the sources](#Building-from-sources) (it's easier than you might expect!)
+- ...and, if you feel like it, you can contribute to the project with your macOS skills

+### Windows

+Until the [Crystal Windows porting](https://github.com/crystal-lang/crystal/wiki/Porting-to-Windows) is completed, you can go with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+### From sources

 If you prefer, you can [build the program straight from the sources](#Building-from-sources).